rubensworks/PhD-Thesis/content/storing/evaluation.md

 over the stream until a number of elements equal to the desired offset have been consumed.
 Furthermore, other IC and TB approaches outperform OSTRICH's DM result stream offsetting.
-This introduces a new point of improvement for future work, seeing whether or not OSTRICH would allow more efficient DM offsets by adjusting either the algorithm or the storage format.
+This introduces a new point of improvement for future work, seeing whether or not OSTRICH would allow more efficient DM offsets by adjusting either the algorithm or storage format.

 ##### Hypotheses